btholt/complete-intro-to-containers/README.md

 ## For Everyone

 [Install Visual Studio Code](https://code.visualstudio.com).
-For one section of the course I'll go some of how VSCode and containers work well together.
+For one section of the course I'll go over some of how VSCode and containers work well together.
 The rest of the course you can use whatever editor you want.

 ## For macOS and Linux